xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 %-->
 </pre>

-You can also find this script [on my Gitea server](https://git.xythobuz.de/thomas/gcode-tools/src/branch/master/tools/convert_lasergrbl.py).
+You can also find this script [in the Git repo](https://codeberg.org/xythobuz/gcode-tools/src/branch/master/tools/convert_lasergrbl.py).

 Here is my first attempt of cutting a vector outline of an image out of a piece of paper.
 I used Marlins default speed and a PWM setting of 150 out of 255.